 Do mini schnauzers have anxiety?

-Mini schnauzers are known for their spirited personalities, but that doesn't always come without difficulties.
+Mini schnauzers are known for their spirited personalities, but that doesn’t always come without difficulties.
 Many owners have observed that this breed can suffer from anxiety.
+While they are known for being loyal and energetic companions, some owners may be surprised to learn that Mini Schnauzers tend to eat feces.
+This behavior, known as coprophagia, is not exclusive to this breed and can have a variety of causes such as nutritional deficiencies, boredom, or even stress.

 This anxiousness may manifest itself in different ways, such as barking and pacing when they’re alone or don’t feel safe in their environment.
 They may also start to exhibit aggression or clinginess, which can lead to destructive behavior if not addressed appropriately by a patient and loving owner.